ncbi/vadr/documentation/alerts.md

   *after reverse complementing* these match identically to positions 26 to 50 in the reference model, marked by '^' at the bottom of the alignment.

+  The `indftrsn` alert is detected in the coverage determination stage which is based on the nucleotide sequence.
+A similar `indfstrp` alert can be reported when blastx hits occur on both strands as detected in the protein validation stage, but is not shonw.
+Sometimes you will see both alerts for the same sequence.

 ```